postsharp/Metalama.Documentation/conceptual/fabrics/fabric-kinds.md

 # Kinds of Fabrics

 There are four kinds of fabrics.
 Each kind applies to a different scope.
-All fabric kinds can add aspect and validators within its scope, but type fabrics can additionally advise its scope, and project fabrics can set configuration options.
+All fabric kinds can add aspects and validators within its scope, but type fabrics can additionally add advice to its scope, and project fabrics can set configuration options.

 | Kind | Base Class | Scope | Abilities |
 |-------|-|---------|--|